Lens App vs TinEye: Which Reverse Search Tool Wins?

 - Check social media context: Reverse search can reveal whether a viral image is old, cropped, mirrored, or attached to the wrong event.
 Always confirm with page dates and independent sources.

-- Identify products and objects: Visual identification helps when you have a photo but no name for the subject.
+- Identify products and objects: Reverse image search is useful when a picture needs answers, and the TinEye comparison starts with how well each tool can identify what appears in the image.
 This is common with furniture, clothing, tools, collectibles, electronics, and packaging.

 - Investigate copied product photos: Sellers, buyers, and creators can check whether a listing image appears on unrelated stores or older pages.
 Exact matches may suggest reuse, dropshipping, or stolen catalog photos.